-- Their onboarding might include their new hire paperwork, getting to know the team and company culture, expectations, how to use any company software, cash register training, basic loss prevention, product tag removal and how to fold apparel.
-This would all generally happen before the employee is allowed to work independently on the floor.
+- Their employee onboarding program might include their new hire paperwork, getting to know the team and company culture, expectations, how to use any company software, cash register training, basic loss prevention, product tag removal and how to fold apparel.
+This generally happens before the employee is allowed to work independently on the floor.

-- Their general training would continue after the onboarding phase has ended.
-But it would extend to include supplementary, non-essential skills that might not be retained or applied immediately—such as product knowledge, communication skill training, how to take inventory, conflict resolution and how to stock new products.
+- Their general onboarding training would continue after the onboarding phase has ended.
+But it would extend to include additional, non-essential skills that might not be retained or applied immediately—such as product knowledge, communication skill training, how to take inventory, conflict resolution and how to stock new products.

 A reliable LMS should support both onboarding and training

 A high-quality LMS should help people complete new hire training as quickly and effectively as possible and then transition them into continuous learning to close personal knowledge gaps and keep pace with changes.

 - By allowing you to build an onboarding checklist with custom learning activities for new hires